elisacristof/dncs_project/README.md

 - [**IP**] I assigned an IP address to each interface, with the command `ip addr add [ip_address/netmask] dev [interface]` and then I activated that interface with `ip link set dev [interface] up`;

 ## EXECUTION
 From the Bash software, the user must move to the corresponding folder and run the python file `gui.py`.
+The window will appear, from which the user chooses the desired pc number and confirms it